4x1md/phone_rtty_interface/README.md

 Till now, I couln't find any solution.
 On HF bands and when the transmitting antenna is far from the transceiver the device functions properly.

+**Update:** After connecting a shielded cable between the transceiver and the interface, the problem is almost completely.

 ## Adjustments

 A properly assembled device should require only RX and TX level adjustments using R10 and R11 trimmer potentiometers.